Share your love

 Install Postfix Mail Server on Rocky Linux 8

+This tutorial on the Orcacore website intends to teach you How To Install Postfix Mail Server on Rocky Linux 8.
 Postfix is a popular free and open-source software that acts as a mail transfer agent (MTA).
 The job of Postfix is to route and deliver emails.
 Besides the classic usage, Postfix can also be configured to send emails by local applications only.

 This application of Postfix is a useful trick to deploy in various situations.
 For example, it can be used when sending email notifications regularly, working with a third-party email service provider with limited outbound traffic, etc. Compared to any full-fledged SMTP server, Postfix is a lighter alternative that at the same time retains the necessary functionalities.

 To install Postfix, you need to log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Rocky Linux 8.
+To do this, you can follow our guide on the Initial Server Setup with Rocky Linux 8.

-Now follow the steps below to complete this guide.
+Now follow the steps below to complete the Posfix setup on Rocky Linux 8.

-Steps To Install Postfix on Rocky Linux 8
+1. Install Postfix on Rocky Linux 8

 First, you need to update your local package index with the following command: